Live Broadcast

 • Keep this medication out of the sight and reach of children.

-• Before dispensing: Store in refrigerator (between 2 °C and 8 °C)
+• Before dispensing: store in the refrigerator (between 2°C and 8°C)

 • After dispensing (medication dispensed by your pharmacist):

-• If the inhaler has been exposed to intense cold, warm it up with your hands for a few minutes before using.
-Do not heat it up artificially.
+• If the inhaler has been exposed to cold, warm it up with your hands for a few minutes before use.
+Never heat it by artificial means.

-Warning: The cartridge contains a pressurized liquid.
-Do not expose the cartridge to temperatures above 50 °C. Do not pierce the cartridge.
+Warning: the cartridge contains a pressurized liquid.
+Do not expose the cartridge to temperatures above 50°C. Do not puncture the cartridge.

-Medications should not be disposed of through drains or in the trash.
-Deposit the containers and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-This will help protect the environment..
+Medications should not be thrown away in drains or trash.
+Deposit the packaging and medications you no longer need in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 • The active ingredients are: beclometasone dipropionate and formoterol fumarate dihydrate.
-Each measured dose of the inhaler contains 100 micrograms of beclometasone dipropionate and 6 micrograms of formoterol fumarate dihydrate.
-This corresponds to a released dose from the mouthpiece of 84.6 micrograms of beclometasone dipropionate and 5.0 micrograms of formoterol.
+Each measured dose/puff of the inhaler contains 100 micrograms of beclometasone dipropionate and 6 micrograms of formoterol fumarate dihydrate.
+This corresponds to a released dose from the mouthpiece of 84.6 micrograms of beclometasone dipropionate and 5.0 micrograms of formoterol fumarate.

 • The other components are: anhydrous ethanol and hydrochloric acid.

-Beclometasona/Formoterol Cipla is packaged in a 19 mL aluminum pressurized cartridge sealed with a dosing valve and inserted into a plastic propylene actuator with a dose counter that incorporates a mouthpiece and provided with a plastic protective cap.
+Beclometasone/Formoterol Cipla is packaged in a 19 mL aluminum pressurized cartridge sealed with a dosing valve and inserted into a plastic propylene actuator with a dose counter that incorporates a mouthpiece and is provided with a plastic protective cap.

 Package sizes: